SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>maxAge</td>
 <td>double</td>
 <td>no</td>
 <td>The maximum age used for the read.
 If the Server does not have a value that is within the maximum age, it shall attempt to read a new value from the data source.
 If maxAge is set to 0, the Server shall attempt to read a new value from the data source.
-By default it is set to 0</td>
+Default is 0.</td>
 </tr>
 <tr>
 <td>timestampsToReturn</td>
 <td>string</td>
 <td>no</td>
 <td>Time stamps to return for the read attributes in the operation result.
 Available options are "Source", "Server", "Both", "Neither".
-By default it is set to "Both"</td>
+Default is "Both".</td>
 </tr>
 <tr>
 <td>expirationTime</td>